KseniiaErnest/dictionary-web-app-API/README-template.md

 ### Continued development

-I have not implemented switching between serif, sans serif, and monospace fonts funtionality.
+I have not implemented switching between serif, sans serif, and monospace fonts and audio functionalities.
 This is my next focus.

 ## Author